Nora McConnell Johnson wants to use her MPP skills to make an impact in city-level education policy.

 Nora McConnell-Johnson

-Studying at Harris, second-year MPP student Nora McConnell-Johnson says, is setting her up for her dream career.
+“Harris set me up for my dream career,” said Nora McConnell-Johnson, MPP’21 and Manager of Strategic Planning and Data at Chicago Public Schools (CPS).
 “As soon as I could see a career in front of me, I wanted it to be in education policy.
 Education is the foundation structure in our society, and it unfortunately creates many inequities.”

 She went on to teach in New Orleans for five more years.